 Definition & Examples of a Special Purpose Acquisition Company

 A SPAC is a business specifically formed to raise capital.
-It is typically a shell company that goes through an initial public offering (IPO) and then uses the capital it raises to merge with or acquire another company within a specified timeframe.
+It is typically a shell company that goes through an initial public offering (IPO) then uses the capital it raises to merge with or acquire another company within a specified time frame.